 Business Administration - Marketing Emphasis

 For students interested in the field of Marketing, an additional twelve hours in upper-level Marketing courses will complete an emphasis in Marketing to complement the Business Administration major.
 Students will be exposed to an analysis of environmental factors, target markets, and a comprehensive coverage of product, pricing, promotion, and distribution issues.
 Specific courses to choose from include Personal Selling, Advertising, Retail Management, and International Marketing.
-A capstone course, Advanced Marketing, will complete the Business Administration degree with an emphasis in Marketing.
+A capstone course, Marketing Strategy, will complete the Business Administration degree with an emphasis in Marketing.

 Business Administration - Management Emphasis